hkmandali/System-Design/README.md

       Sometimes retry is not so efficient as it might have sideeffects .
     > Some of the ways to achieve fail proof transactions is by using below methods -

-###### Weak Isolation Levels : By maintaining lock on the same object
+###### Weak Isolation Levels :
+       By maintaining lock on the same object
-###### Read Committed : No dirty reads ( this means we should read only the data which has been committed )
+###### Read Committed :
+       No dirty reads ( this means we should read only the data which has been committed )
-###### Dirty Writes : A second write should not over write first write if the second write hasn't been committed yet .
+###### Dirty Writes :
+       A second write should not over write first write if the second write hasn't been committed yet .

     > Databases implement dirty writes by having row level locks and dirty reads by maintaining two values ( old & new )

-###### Snapshot Isolation & repeatable reads : Multi version concurrency control (MVCC)
+###### Snapshot Isolation & repeatable reads :
+       Multi version concurrency control (MVCC)

     * Preventing lost updates
-###### Atomic write operations : This removes the need for read - modify - write , we can allow all writes on a single thread (or)
-       lock an object when it is read and keep it locked till it is written .
+###### Atomic write operations :
+       This removes the need for read - modify - write , we can allow all writes on a single thread (or) lock an object when it is read and keep it locked till it is written .
 This is also called Explicit Locking
       * Automatically detecting lost update :
         If we dont value to follow on a single thread , we can use below methods -
       1. Compare and Set :
          Using this approach we can mitigate lost operations by updating the value only if it hasnt been changed since the last time it has been read , else read modify write must be retried
       1. Write Skews & phantoms :
          This is a scenario when different transactions modify different objects but still there is a problem to lock rows we use for update .
 For eg : Two doctors on call duty , both of them updating diff doctor objects but still there is an issue
 ###### Phantoms causing write skews :
        Writes in one transaction changes the result of a search query in another transaction is called phantom .

 ###### Serializability :
        This can be in three ways
-    1. Literally Serially - i.e transactions happen one after the other , there is no scenario if concurrent transactions , hence it is called literally serially
+      1. Literally Serially - i.e transactions happen one after the other , there is no scenario if concurrent transactions ,hence it is called literally serially
       1. 2 Phase Locking - Writers block other readers and writers ( reads can happen simultaneously )
       1. Snapshot Isolation -
          * Predicate Lock - SImilar to shared lock , whoever has the lock can access the resource
          * Detecting Stale MVCC reads - In a single table flags are modified
          * Writes that affect prior reads - Modified in different tables .